Who's Who at HHRC

 Social Run Leader & Welfare Officer

-Janet Priestley is our Social run leader and Welfare Officer and can be found at the front of her class in many of the local races.
+Janet Priestley is a social run leader and Welfare Officer and can be found at the front of her class in many of the local races.
 During office hours Janet works for a local Solicitor.
 As well as running Janet enjoys cycling with her husband Nigel when she can drag him off the tractor at the farm.
 She is also turning her hand, or perhaps legs to Ultra running too.
 The consistent supplier of post run sweets which Kevin eats most of!!!

 Kev Plummer.
-Kev is a qualified hill and off-road running coach with British Athletics.
+Kev is a qualified fell & mountain running coach with British Athletics.
 For nearly 10 years he led the Thursday night social runs as well as recce runs of various races for his old club.
 The ever-bouncy and enthusiastic Kev is infamous for his shouts of "Come on, you can run this bit!", which many a member has threatened to have put on his gravestone, a grave he might be in sooner rather than later due to his awful singing on big runs.
 Kev loves taking on big challenges outside the club arena and his latest endeavours have been Ironman distance triathlons.
 When not hill running Kev likes doing triathlons, road cycling, mountain-biking and mountain marathons.